SharePoint/sp-dev-docs/docs/sp-add-ins/set-up-a-development-environment-for-sharepoint-add-ins-on-office-365.md

 ---
-title: Set up a development environment for SharePoint Add-ins on Office 365
+title: Set up a development environment for SharePoint Add-ins on Microsoft 365
-description: Install Visual Studio and sign up for an Office 365 developer subscription. ms.date: 03/14/2018 ms.prod: sharepoint ms.localizationpriority: high
+description: Install Visual Studio and sign up for a Microsoft 365 developer subscription. ms.date: 02/04/2022 ms.prod: sharepoint ms.localizationpriority: high
 ---

-# Set up a development environment for SharePoint Add-ins on Office 365
+# Set up a development environment for SharePoint Add-ins on Microsoft 365

 To get an understanding of your options before you carry out any procedures in this article, see [Tools and environments for developing SharePoint Add-ins](tools-and-environments-for-developing-sharepoint-add-ins.md).